 - Chazin, Walter J., Ph.D.

-Chancellor's Prof Biochemistry and Physics; Director, Vanderbilt University Center for Structural Biology; Ingram Professor of Cancer Research; Researcher
+Chancellor's Professor of Biochemistry, Physics; Professor of Chemistry; Director, Vanderbilt University Center for Structural Biology; Researcher

 - Cortez, David K., Ph.D.